-Riley Boychuk and Luke Walker scored first-period goals for Portland, which won for the seventh time in as many trips to the Arena this year.
-Ryan Johansen added a pair of goals for the Winterhawks, getting his first midway through the second period from the point.
+Riley Boychuk and Luke Walker scored first period goals for Portland, which won for the seventh time in as many trips to the Arena this year.
+And Ryan Johansen added a pair of goals for the Winterhawks, getting his first midway through the second period from point.

 “I thought we started a little bit slow again tonight,” Chiefs coach Hardy Sauter said.
 “But a bad bounce off a faceoff and a bad bounce off the end wall cost us two goals.
 And in a series this close, that’s the difference in the hockey game.

-“I was just really happy our guys fought hard to come back, and, hopefully, that will carry over into Game 6.”
+“I was just really happy our guys fought hard to come back, and, hopefully, that will carry over into Game Six.”

-It was defenseman Jared Cowen who scored Spokane’s first goal just a little more than 6 minutes into the third period.
-And Wahl answered Johansen’s good fortune with his second goal of the postseason seven minutes later, cutting Portland’s advantage to 4-2.
+It was defenseman Jared Cowen who scored Spokane’s first goal just a little over six minutes into the third.
+And Wahl answered Johansen good fortune with his second goal of the postseason seven minutes later, cutting Portland’s leads to 4-2.

-The Chiefs mounted several other impressive charges in the final minutes, but didn’t score again until Kyle Beach wristed in his fifth postseason goal with just 32 seconds remaining.
-The Winterhawks killed the clock from there.
+The Chiefs mounted several other impressive charges in the final minutes, but didn’t score again until Kyle Beach wristed in his fifth postseason goal with just 40 second remaining.
+And the Winterhawks were able to kill the clock from there.